denosawr/dancing-in-the-dark/dancing in the dark.md

 A sheen of sweat broke out on My's forehead, which I wiped away with my bare hand.

-"When Uduootu was summonned, he was personified in a demon body, as all demons are upon entering a foreign realm.
-And, following the orders of the god Shasaan, the Alchemist made sure to give Uduootu a respectful burial, in the Newbor courtyard, just like he would have given any deceased man or woman."
+"When Uduootu was summoned, he was personified in a demon body, as all demons are upon entering a foreign realm.
+And, following the orders of god Shatan, the Alchemist made sure to give Uduootu a respectful burial, in the Newbor courtyard, just like he would have given any deceased man or woman."

 "And this was Uduootu's link to the mortal realm. _Our_ realm.
 As his body decomposed, traces of his powers merged with the earth and the air, and centuries after the passing of the Alchemist, Uduootu was able to regain some of his power.
 So, to continue terrorising the villagers of Newbor, he controlled the air, in gusts, to blow on the villagers and remind them of his constant gaze."